nebulastream/nebulastream/docs/design/20240822_query_frontend.md

 - (G1) supports an SQL-like declarative streaming syntax (see CQL paper [1]),
 - (G2) is reasonably efficient (i.e., below a millisecond for a (TPC-H-style complex) query, and
 - (G3) transforms the query into the NebulaStream-internal format (see the query above).
+- (G4) is hackable/maintainable as we want to extend it with (partly) to-be-developed SQL streaming extensions

 # Non-Goals
-- Highest performance is no primary goal.
+- (NG1) Highest performance is no primary goal.
-- Full SQL support and a discussion of desired SQL features are no goals of this DD.
+- (NG2) Full SQL support and a discussion of desired SQL features are non-goals of this DD.
-- A specific streaming extension syntax will we discussed in another DD.
+- (NG3) A specific streaming extension syntax will be discussed in another DD.

 # Solution Background
 A parser is part of every database system with a language interface.
 Most systems use parser generators (e.g., ANTLR or Flex/Bison) over handwritten parsers.
 Parser generators generate the parser code based on the grammar.
-One then must only transform the generic data structures of parsed tokens into custom data structured, for example, representing SQL statements with a select, from, and where clause.
+One then must only transform the generic data structures of parsed tokens into custom data structures, for example, representing SQL statements with a select, from, and where clause.

-Parsers of existing systems can be taken as a baseline already defining large parts of the targeted grammar and custom data structures.
+Parsers of existing systems can be taken as a baseline that already defines large parts of the targeted grammar and custom data structures.
-But one can also start with a simpler, potentially easier to extend or maintain grammar.
+However, one can also start with a simpler, potentially easier-to-extend or maintain grammar.

 After looking into alternative approaches and discussing them, we find (on the one hand) that there is no evident best approach to choose (see advantages, disadvantages, and open questions).
-On the other hand, we could base our parser on different investigated alternatives.
+On the other hand, we could base our parser on different alternatives that were investigated.

+The Firebolt paper (see [2], Section 2.2) also discusses the team's considerations (language, simplicity vs. SQL support, usability, specific projects) when they chose the parser.

 # Our Proposed Solution
 Based on the research group's experience and our discussion, we voted to use an ANTLR-based parser over the alternatives below.